saurabh1088/notes/iOS/QnA/QnA1.md

 The completion handler associated with URLSession's dataTask method gets called on a different queue than the one created the task in first place so any work in the completion handler updating UI should be explicitly placed on the main queue.

+## 6. What are @IBDesignable and @IBInspectable in Swift?

+TODO : Hands on with IBDesignable and IBInspectable TODO : Read throught and try out https://nshipster.com/ibinspectable-ibdesignable/

+### @IBDesignable

+@IBDesignable is an attribute which when is applied to a UIView or NSView subclass, tells Interface Builder in Xcode to render the view directly in the canvas.
+This allows seeing how that custom views will appear without building and running the app after each change.

+### @IBInspectable

+XIB/NIB and Storyboards have an old feature - user-defined runtime attributes.
+These were accessible from identity inspector in Xcode's Interface builder.
+@IBInspectable properties provides new access to this old feature.

+@IBInspectable is an attribute which help exposing a property to Interface Builder in Xcode.
+When a property is marked with @IBInspectable attribute, then it becomes editable in Attributes inspector within Interface Builder in Xcode.
+This implies that one can set or adjust it from Interface Builder, without writing code.